Nested Sequents for Intuitionistic Multi-Modal Logics: Modularity, Cut-Elimination, and Undecidability: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we initiated the structural proof theory of intuitionistic grammar logics by supplying proof systems in the formalism of nested sequents.
-We investigated fundamental invertibility and admissibility properties, and introduced the novel shift $\shift$ rule, which culminated in a uniform proof of cut-admissibility.
+We investigated fundamental invertibility and admissibility properties, and introduced the novel shift $\shift$ rule, which enabled a uniform proof of cut-admissibility across all IGLs.
 Completeness was established syntactically by means of cut-admissibility, while soundness was proven model-theoretically.
-Finally, we showed that all IGLs--together with the IMLs and ITLs they subsume--satisfy the LIP and BDP, which appears to be a new result in the theory of intuitionistic modal logics.
+Finally, we adapted the negative translation of G\"{o}del, Gentzen, and Kolmogorov to the multi-modal setting, showing that a formula $A$ is a theorem of a CGL if and only if its translation $\ddn{A}$ is a theorem of the corresponding IGL.
+This equivalence is witnessed by proof transformations between the multi-conclusioned nested sequent proofs of Tiu et al.~\cite{TiuIanGor12} and our single-conclusioned nested sequent proofs, and reduces the general validity problem for CGLs to that of IGLs.
+Since the former is known to be undecidable, this yields the undecidability of the general validity problem for IGLs as well.

 There are several directions for future research.
-For instance, our nested sequent systems are not (fully) invertible, e.g., the $\iimpl$ rule in not invertible.
-This raises the natural goal of developing fully invertible systems for IGLs, which may be better suited for counter-model extraction, and thus, for investigating decidability.
-It seems plausible that labeled generalizations of our nested systems, in the style of Marin et~al.~\cite{MarMorStr21}, would yield fully invertible calculi.
-Such systems may also extend naturally to Scott–Lemmon axioms, since labeled calculi are well suited to capture their corresponding frame conditions.
+For instance, our nested sequent systems are not fully invertible, e.g., the $\iimpl$ rule is not invertible.
+This raises the natural goal of developing fully invertible systems for IGLs, which may be better suited for counter-model extraction and, consequently, for investigating decidability.
+It seems plausible that labeled generalizations of our nested systems, in the style of Marin et al.~\cite{MarMorStr21}, would yield fully invertible calculi.
+Such systems may also extend naturally to Scott--Lemmon axioms, since labeled calculi are well suited to capture their corresponding frame conditions.
+Moreover, since the general validity problem for IGLs is undecidable, a more fine-grained analysis of which subclasses of IGLs are decidable is warranted, together with a study of the computational complexity of those decidable fragments.

-A second direction concerns possible connections to classical systems via double-negation translations.
-One could investigate adapting the double-negation translation of Gödel, Gentzen, and Kolmogorov (cf.~\cite{Bus98}) to our setting, thereby defining proof transformations from the nested calculi of Tiu et~al.~\cite{TiuIanGor12} to our intuitionistic systems.
-This would immediately imply the undecidability of IGLs in general and would prompt a more fine-grained analysis of which IGLs remain decidable, as well as of the corresponding complexity of those logics.